-- Update the reverse DNS record of the IP address to be the same as the subject of the SSL certificate.
-The scan will automatically detect the reverse DNS name and if it matches the subject of the SSL certificate, the issue will not be flagged.
+- Update the reverse DNS record of the IP address to the same subject of the SSL certificate.
+The scan automatically detects the reverse DNS name and if it matches the SSL certificate subject, the issue is not flagged.

 - Update the SSL Certificate subject line to match the host name of the device.

 - If the scanner is unable to resolve a host name for the host, it is typically related to the configured DNS servers not having a record of the host.

 - If the certificate is not valid because it is a generic or default self-signed certificate, you can choose to filter the vulnerability at the IP or job level.
 If the certificate provides a host name (or lack thereof) that does not match the host name discovered during scanning, this is a valid finding.
 Filtering this vulnerability is at the discretion of the client only.

 False positive in external or internal scan